Things to do in Vicenza Italy: Palladian architecture and more

 Palladio was born in nearby Padua in 1508, but spent the majority of his life, and work, in Vicenza.
 While he started his career as a stonemason, he would become the most sought-after architect in Vicenza and Venice.

-1. Basilica Palladiana – top sights to see in Vicenza
+1. Basilica Palladiana — things to do in Vicenza

 The Basilica Palladiana is probably the most popular Palladio creation.
 It’s in the heart of the historic center, where you’ll also find some of the best pasticceria and bars.